2021 ARRL Field Day

 If you aren’t going to be in the area for Field Day, perhaps there’s another club or organization event near where you will be.
 The ARRL has a Field Day Locator tool with which you can search for a nearby event based on your location.

-Here’s a slideshow from the 2017 SVARC Field Day:
+Here’s a slideshow from a past SVARC Field Day: